 The Counties Manukau health board provides services to 11% of New Zealand’s population, including 12% of New Zealand’s Māori, 37% of New Zealand’s Pacific people, and 21% of New Zealand’s Asian people.

 The project will strengthen relationships and partnerships with Māori and Pacific communities based on mutually beneficial goals incorporating patient care, research and education.

 Not only will the Faculty of Dentistry regularly consult the community to find out what it needs from the clinics, the Faculty will also provide a wide range of outreach activities.

 The clinic will follow the long-standing model operated successfully in Dunedin, where patients receive treatment provided by students under supervision at a highly accessible cost, he says.

-At any one time, up to 48 final-year Bachelor of Dental Surgery students will be assigned to the Counties Manukau facility.
+Final-year Bachelor of Dental Surgery students will be assigned to the Counties Manukau facility.